jeremycaris/passgrinder-desktop/BUILD.md

 ### Quick Build (macOS/Linux)

-Run the provided build script:
+**Note: This script only works on the platform you're currently on.**

+On macOS, run:
 ```bash
 ./build_all.sh
 ```

-This will build for macOS and Linux.
-Windows builds must be done on Windows.
+This will only build for macOS.
+For Linux and Windows builds, use GitHub Actions (recommended) or build on those platforms directly.

 ### Platform-Specific Builds